Cyber Security

 First: What is a CVE and why does it matter?

-Before the introduction of the CVE programme, different vendors and researchers would often describe the same issue using different names or formats, making it difficult to track or respond to security threats effectively.
-This lack of standardisation led to confusion, slower patching, and an increased risk of oversight.With standardisation, the industry has been able to collaborate more effectively; organisations can quickly understand the issue at hand so it can be patched much faster and ultimately meaning threat actors have fewer access points for causing disruption or reputational damage and stealing data or other monetary assets.
+With standardisation, the industry has been able to collaborate more effectively; organisations can quickly understand the issue at hand so it can be patched much faster and ultimately meaning threat actors have fewer access points for causing disruption or reputational damage and stealing data or other monetary assets.

 So what’s changed?

 In recent days, you may have heard rumours of a new CVE programme.
-While US-based organisation, MITRE, has maintained the CVE database since its creation in 1999, the European Union Agency for Cybersecurity (ENISA) is forming a similar organisation with a similar purpose and mission.
-Does this send us back to chaotic pre-CVE times where there is no longer one source of truth?
-Does this mean organisations will require US and EU reports with similar, but subtly different reporting?Happily, the European and US organisations plan to cooperate and maintain mirrored entries.
+While US-based organisation, MITRE, has maintained the CVE database since its creation in 1999, the European Union Agency for Cybersecurity (ENISA) is forming a new organisation with a similar purpose and mission: The EU Vulnerability Database (EUVD), designed to enhance the EU's ability to independently track and manage vulnerabilities.
+Does this send us back to chaotic pre-CVE times where there is no longer one standardised source of truth to identify and reference vulnerabilities?
+Does this mean organisations will require US and EU reports with similar, but subtly different reporting?
+Thankfully, the European and US organisations plan to cooperate and maintain mirrored entries.
 Think of this as having a strong redundancy - a back-up to make sure we will always have access to the ever-growing list of vulnerabilities that security professionals the world over rely on.

 What could this mean for your business?